St Michael’s Past Present and Future

 somewhat but Pevsner

-describes the Church as
+describes the Church as “impressive”.

-this site since the middle of the
+There has been a Church on this site since the middle of the

 twelfth century, but the only remains of that building are the two easternmost pillars on each side of the nave, which show very clearly the transition from Norman to early English style.